-Recently, I had a customer asking a question about how to loop his new leather Nato strap through his watch.
+Recently, I had a customer ask a question about how to loop his new leather Nato strap through his watch.
 He had a tight gap on his watch and his strap didn't fit.
-That's when I realized not everyone has the proper tools and equipment when it comes to installing thick straps.
-Our leather Nato straps are duo sided which results in the thickness of the product.
+This was when I realized not everyone has the proper tools and equipment when it comes to installing thick straps.
+Our leather Nato straps have two sides, making it quite thick.
 Believe it or not, even when installing something as simple as a Nato strap, you can still encounter issues.

 What you will need: